dtmak1/Black-Dogs/README.md

 Shin Bamba, Dylan Mak

 ## v1
-fix up the readme and implement displayer
+fix up the readme, implement for loop, implement displayer

 ## statement of problem
-returns the boolean value of the statement “there exists one path through a maze starting at a designated beginning and ending at treasure”
+returns the boolean value of the statement “there exists a path through the maze starting at a designated beginning and ending at a treasure”

 ## recursive abstraction
-when i am asked to find if there “there exists one path through a maze starting at a designated beginning and ending at treasure”,
+when i am asked to find if “there exists a path through the maze starting at a designated beginning and ending at a treasure”,
-the recursive abstraction can find if there exists one path through the maze starting 1 step from the explorer's current position and ending at treasure
+the recursive abstraction can find if there exists a path through the maze starting 1 step from the explorer's current position and ending at a treasure

 ## base case
+when the explorer is on a wall
-when the explorer is on the treasure
+when the explorer is on a treasure

 ## English or pseudocode description of algorithm
 ```
-procedure bt(c)
+procedure bt() {
   if the explorer is on a wall return
-  if the explorer is on the treasure return true
+  else if the explorer is on a treasure return true
   else {
-    for each direction
+	for each direction {
+		take a snapshot
+		drop a wall
 		step
-    bt(s) // recursive abstraction
-    undo step via the snapshot & copy constructor // backtracking piece
+		if (bt()) return true
+		restore snapshot
 	}
+  }
   return false
+}
 ```

 ## known bugs